FadyElze3iky/znote/README.md

 - **Jetpack Compose**: Utilized for building the user interface with a declarative approach, allowing for easier and faster UI development.
 - **Room**: A persistent library that provides an abstraction layer over SQLite, making it easier to work with databases in Android.
 - **Dagger Hilt**: A dependency injection library that simplifies the process of managing dependencies in Android applications.
-- **Clean Architecture**: Following principles that enhance maintainability, testability, and scalability of the application.
+- **Clean Architecture**: Following principles that enhance the maintainability, testability, and scalability of the application.

 ## Installation